bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Tim Ruffing: 00:45:17

 Yeah.
-I think like, okay, I think like, assuming that you have the protocols, I think then crypto-wise, the first protocol is a little bit easier because this layered encryption doesn't have, yeah, it's just encryption, right?
+I think like, assuming that you have the protocols, I think then crypto-wise, the first protocol is a little bit easier because this layered encryption doesn't have, yeah, it's just encryption, right?
 There's no weird process.

 Adam Ficsor: 00:45:38